-In accordance with Section 120 of the Local Government Regulation 2012, a concession by way of an agreement to defer payment, for a period of up to 12 months, for rates and charges, may be granted to landowners that satisfy Council that payment of the rates and charges will cause them hardship.
+In accordance with Section 120 of the Local Government Regulation 2012, a concession by way of an agreement to defer payment, for rates and charges, for a period of up to 12 months may be granted to landowners that satisfy council that payment of the rates and charges will cause them hardship.
+The overdue rates and charges must be discharged in full by the end of the period granted under this concession which is a maximum of 12 months.